mericorhay/Basicweatherapp/README.md

-Create a "images" folder and upload all images this file
+Create an "images" folder and upload all images this file

-fonts is not working but you can change this link
+fonts are not working but you can change this link
 index.html:54